-We have focused first on the many successful industries in which competition and innovation have gone and still go hand-inhand, and documented next the many social evils that the very existence of intellectual monopoly, either in the form of patents or copyright, brings about.
-In chapter 6 we have provided a coherent theoretical framework that makes sense of the reported facts and clarifies the relevant economic and social issues at stake under the current debate.
-Yet we have also learned that, as a byproduct of the same theoretical framework we proposed, innovations of social value may fail to materialize under competition.
-This leaves open the possibility that intellectual monopoly might increase innovation.
+We focused at the outset on the many successful industries in which competition and innovation have gone and still go handin-hand.
+Next, we documented the social evils that the very existence of intellectual monopoly, either in the form of patents or copyright, brings about.
+In chapter 6 we have introduced a theoretical framework capable of explaining the very same existence of innovative competitive industries, their evolution and the call for intellectual monopoly arising from these same industries once they mature and turn stagnant.
+Yet, we have also learned that the same theoretical framework rationalizing competitive innovations also predicts that innovations of social value may fail to materialize under competition.
+This leaves open the theoretical possibility that intellectual monopoly might increase overall innovation.
 If intellectual monopoly delivers substantially more innovation than competition, it might be a worthwhile system, despite the many costs we have documented in Chapters 4 and 5.
 Hence the issue is worthy of further investigation, which we pursue next in two steps.
 In this chapter we examine the theoretical reasons - other than the indivisibility already discussed in chapter 6 - adduced to support the existence of intellectual monopoly.
 In Chapter 8 we report on the extent to which patents and copyrights increase the social rate of creation and innovation.